 SHOCKING !!!
 Were Bhagat Singh And Chandra Shekhar Azad Terrorists?
 A British Historian Seems To Think So.

-University retorted by saying, “The term terrorist should not be used for freedom fighters.
+Relating freedom fighters Bhagat Singh and Chandra Shekhar Azad to terrorists created a furore amongst the audience and one Mr. Unmesh Pandya, member of the executive council of Veer Narmad South Gujarat University retorted by saying, “The term terrorist should not be used for freedom fighters.
 They can be called extremist, but not terrorist”.

 One doesn’t have to be a genius to see difference between a freedom-fighter and a terrorist.
 A freedom fighter is a person who fights for his motherland, and will do anything to protect her.
 A terrorist, on the other hand is a person who invades a foreign land and in the process hurts, and even kills, hundreds and thousands of innocent.